For Information about the Bylaws and Constitution - please email us at: firstname.lastname@example.org

-I agree to test all dogs for genetic diseases relevant to the breed prior to breeding, and will clearly state what testing has been done.
+I agree to test all dogs for genetic diseases relevant to the breed before breeding, and will clearly state what testing has been done.

-I will tattoo and/or microchip any puppy sold for breeding prior to them leaving my care.
+I will tattoo and/or microchip any puppy sold for breeding before them leaving my care.

 I will register all litters and breeding dogs with the ALCA before the pups are 16 weeks of age.